 Does it work?

-If a deck doesn’t, I don’t use it.
+If a deck doesn’t work, I don’t use it.
 Not in my practice of reading cards.

 As most readers here already know it, in my practice of reading cards – that is, when I don’t write about cards as I do here – I only use Tarot de Marseille.
 So I was interested in Yoav Ben-Dov’s reproduction of the 1760 famous deck by Nicholas Convers – the CBD-Tarot, which he graciously sent to me.
 Convers’ deck is considered the standard Marseille deck, though opinions are divided, with historians still out there deliberating what’s what.

 With his reproduction Ben-Dov also published a book entitled Tarot: The Open Reading.
 This is a substantial work covering 259 pages and addressing many different topics ranging from history, different schools of thought and correspondences, standard symbolism in tarot, to ideas about closeness and exposure in cards, where attention to detail, such as color and direction of the gaze, is given.

 For instance, the argument is that toward the end of each suit, the signs of social status disappear, with the characters depicted in the cards going back to a more natural state and enjoying their nudity (81).